-Any textile can be decorated by the CO2 laser.
-As for synthetic or mixed textile, the laser welds the cut profile thus making it free from fraying whereas in case of natural textile, even if the cut is really clean, the profile is not welded and is accordingly subject to fraying.
+All fabrics can be decorated with the CO2 laser.
+On synthetic or mixed fabrics, the laser secures the cutting profile, making it free from fraying, while on natural fabrics, even if making a very clean cut, the profile is not welded and is therefore subject to fraying.

-For the standard system the max roll diameter is lower than 50 cm and accordingly, there are no significant limitations concerning the weight.
+For standard systems the maximum roll diameter is lower than 50 cm, so there are no major weight limitations.

-If the machine is equipped with the big rolls system, the max diameter is 120 cm, whereas the max weight is 200 Kg.
+If the laser machine is equipped with the big rolls system, the maximum working diameter is 120 cm, while the maximum weight is 200 kg.

-3) The excavation is clean, without residues of dust or smoke, and therefore it is suitable for the keeping also of light colored uppers.
+d) The excavation is clean, without residues of dust or smoke, and therefore it is suitable for mounting also light colored uppers.

 Yes, they can.

 The optoelectronic dynamical focusing devices, accompanying the systems, enable marking of surfaces that are not perfectly flat, thus ensuring uniformity (within 6-7 mm of depth of focus), though not geometric correspondence, as the drawing is projected.